‘I have a point to prove’ – Berahino dreams of West Brom return after ‘disappointing’ end | Goal.com

 On his failed move to Tottenham Hotspur, Berahino explained his reaction after former West Bromwich Albion owner Jeremy Peace rejected a transfer offer from their league rivals.

-He said he regret dragging the former club chief on social media and he is ready to apologise to him now.
+He said he regrets dragging the former club chief on social media and he is ready to apologise to him now.

+"I scored 20 goals in all competitions and was named Players’ Player of the Year that season," he continued.

 "I wanted to improve and play with top-quality players, fighting for titles like the Champions League – and I meant that with no disrespect to West Brom.
 I was disappointed with the way it was documented – that I didn’t want to be part of West Brom’s team any more.
 The players understood my situation.